top of page

 At Tir Natur, our purpose is to:

-We do this through rewilding, I.e., by restoring the complexity of ecosystems.
+To do this through rewilding, i.e., by restoring the complexity of ecosystems.

 Scroll down to find out more.